This year you've committed to moving away from the status quo – to change.

 - How long does it take to dispatch the incident?

-- How long does it take to get on scene to the incident?
+- How long does it take to get on the scene of the incident?

 How long does it take to receive a call?

-From the time it takes your fans to identify an incident, send a text message via your text communication platform, request assistance, your usher to report an incident via a hand-held mobile device, to your central dispatcher in the command center.
+From the time it takes your customers to identify an incident, send a text message via your text messaging software, request assistance, your staff to report an incident via a hand-held mobile device to your operations center.

 How long does it take to dispatch the incident?

 For instance, a call for a fight comes in.
-It’s determined there’s a blood spill on scene; therefore the dispatcher must notify police, fire rescue and notify housekeeping to bring protective gloves for this incident.
+It's determined there's a blood spill on the scene; therefore, the operations center must notify police, fire rescue and notify housekeeping to bring protective gloves for this incident.

-How long does it take to get on scene to the incident?
+How long does it take to get on the scene of the incident?

-From the moment the incident is dispatched to all departments, you can now effectively determine the length of time each associated department takes to arrive on scene from their current locations.
+From the moment the incident is dispatched to all personnel, you can now effectively determine each associated department's length of time to arrive on the scene from their current locations.

 Over to You

-Combined with your new structure and process, you can now dive into the vital questions to help you understand appropriate response times and the effectiveness of your operation.
+Combined with your new structure and process, you can now dive into the vital questions to help you understand appropriate response times and your operation's effectiveness.
 This information is what you need to enhance your incident management process.

-Prior to your new infrastructure, your response time to an injury due to a wet spill is seven minutes.
-Now, your response time to the same type of incident radically decreases to three minutes at your stadium.
+Before your new infrastructure, your response time to an injury due to a wet spill is seven minutes.
+Now, your response time to the same type of incident radically decreases to three minutes at your property.